stocnet/manynet/README.md

 ## Making

-First, `{manynet}` provides a set of tools that can be used to make networks in any number of common formats.
+First, `{manynet}` provides tools to make networks in any number of common formats.
 Networks can come from many sources, some can be imported from outside R, some can be found in this or other packages and coerced into some common format, and many types of networks can be created or generated using functions in this package.

 #### Inventing network data